-The Provost has been designated as the coordinator for complaints against faculty, the Director of Employee & Organizational Development (EOD) for campus staff and postdoctoral scholars, the Dean of Undergraduate Studies for undergraduate students, the Dean of Graduate Studies for graduate students, and the Director for Human Resources at the Jet Propulsion Laboratory (JPL) for employees assigned there.
-The Associate Dean of Graduate Studies has been designated as Caltech's Title IX Coordinator.
-She can be reached at (626) 395-3132, E-mail: TitleIXCoordinator@caltech.edu, or at her office, 230 Center for Student Services.
+The Provost is the coordinator for sexual violence complaints against faculty, the Director of Employee & Organizational Development (EOD) is the coordinator for campus staff and postdoctoral scholars, the Dean of Undergraduate Studies is the coordinator for undergraduate students, the Dean of Graduate Studies is the coordinator for graduate students, and the Section Manager, Talent Management at the Jet Propulsion Laboratory (JPL) is the coordinator for employees assigned there.

+The Associate Dean of Graduate Studies, Felicia Hunt is Caltech's Title IX Coordinator.
+She can be reached at (626) 395-3132, TITLEIXCOORDINATOR@CALTECH.EDU, or at her office, 230 Center for Student Services.
+Melany Hunt, Vice Provost is Deputy Title IX Coordinator for faculty, Susan Conner, Director of Employee & Organizational Development, is Deputy Title IX Coordinator for staff and postdoctoral scholars.
+Richard Conti, Section Manager, Talent Management at JPL, is the Deputy Title IX Coordinator for JPL.